Would you believe me if I told you that this garbage can turkey recipe makes for one of the best turkeys that I have ever tasted?!

 We also love, love, love this easy Beer Can Chicken recipe, it makes the tastiest bird that we have ever had.
 If you want to make a smaller dish, try this one and let us know how you like it!

-If you love this turkey recipe please help me share it on Facebook or Pinterest so that others can enjoy it too!
+If you love this garbage can turkey recipe please help me share it on Facebook or Pinterest so that others can enjoy it too!

 - 15 pound turkey